Admitted First-Year Students

 3. Complete a Free Application for Federal Student Aid (FAFSA)

 4. Register for Housing

 Make sure to secure your spot in one of the residence halls early, as campus housing is in high demand.
-Our first- and second-year living experience is designed to provide students with the best possible college experience.
+Westminster's first- and second-year living experience is designed to provide you with the best possible college experience.
 All first- and second-year students are required to live on campus.
-Application open date and deadline to be announced.

 5. Join the Admitted Student Community on Instagram